 As a fraternal financial services organization, Modern Woodmen doesn’t have stockholders.
-We exist for the benefit of our more than 750,000 members.
+We exist for the benefit of nearly 730,000 members.
 They’re real people just like you.
-They don't have to do anything extra or pay additional fees to become members.
-They are simply people who:
+They're people who:

 - Live, work and play in big and small towns throughout the U.S.

 - Have chosen to protect their families and futures with the help of Modern Woodmen products.

-- Have the opportunity to enjoy member benefits and make an impact in their local communities.
+- Have the opportunity to enjoy member programs and make an impact in their local communities.

 - Are connected by common bonds: financial security, quality family life and community impact.

-Total of 1,500 representatives in 57 regions throughout 46 states proudly call themselves Modern Woodmen representatives.
+More than 1,000 representatives in 46 regions throughout 46 states proudly call themselves Modern Woodmen representatives.

 Our financial representatives are here to help you meet your individual financial goals, not to push products you don't need.
 From protection to saving to retirement planning and more, they're here for you throughout life.
 To listen.
 To provide advice.
 To lend a hand in times of need.
 To be a friend.